jnd0/jnd0.dev/README.md

 # jnd0.dev

-> This is currently on beta I will update it soon
+> This will always be on beta and probably it won't be updated anytime soon

 ## Build Setup